-As we shift to hybrid work environments, the level of complexity in the way we work will only increase.
+As we shift to hybrid work environments and remote working arrangements continue in many organizations, the level of complexity in the way we work will only increase.
 To better understand what the ideal technology stack looks like for the future of work, we teamed up with the Pulse executive knowledge community.
 We surveyed hundreds of IT leaders to dig into the challenges organizations are struggling with this year and the changes or investments needed to power the hybrid workforce in this next phase of work.
 Here’s what we found.

 Synchronous tools aren’t enough

 At the onset of the COVID-19 pandemic, work-from-home requirements forced millions of people to drastically transform the way they worked.
 Teams hastily adopted a wave of basic synchronous communications tools like Zoom, Slack, and Google Suite to keep people online and connected.
 Not surprisingly, remote meeting technology (28%) and internal communication tools (27%) were the two most critical technologies adopted by organizations over the past nine months.
 These apps, for the time being, were sufficient to keep operations running.